FC Polissya Zhytomyr

-Brief history
+Football Club Polissya Zhytomyr (Футбольний клуб «Полісся» Житомир) is a Ukrainian professional football club based in Zhytomyr, Polissya.
+It plays in the Ukrainian Premier League, the top tier of Ukrainian football.

+The original Soviet team of masters became defunct after the 2004–05 season and for almost decade the city was without its professional club, although the Polissya football academy as a specialized sports school continued to play at local competitions.

+History

+The club traces its history back to 1959 when there was created the first "team of masters" (Soviet terminology of professional team).
+However, the team functioned before 1959 at republican level which was considered to be amateur.
+For example, in 1958 Avanhard Zhytomyr became a champion of Zhytomyr Oblast.

-In Soviet times the club carried the name Avtomobilist (car maker), then it changed to Polissya (the name for the local region, which means (roughly) the wooded area).
-In the Ukrainian soccer competitions the club was called Khimik (chemical scientist) for a few seasons, then again changed back to Polissya.
+In Soviet times, the club carried the name Avtomobilist (car maker), then it changed to Polissya (the name for the local region (Polesie), which means (roughly) the wooded area).
+In the Ukrainian soccer competitions the club was called Khimik (chemist) for a few seasons, then again changed back to Polissya.
 Note that during the Soviet times sometime in the 1970s in Zhytomyr there was another club FC Khimik Zhytomyr that was sponsored by the local chemical factory, the latter fate of which is not known.
 The same factory has supported Polissya already in times of the independent Ukraine for few seasons giving the club the name of its own former football representative, which already was mentioned before.

 After the disastrous season of 2005, it became defunct.
 However soon after the reorganization two clubs were created and were admitted to the Second League for the 2005/06 season – MFK Zhytomyr and FC Zhytychi Zhytomyr.
-In March 2006, the municipal administration stopped funding of MFK Zhytomyr and the team was dissolved on 30 April 2006.
+In March 2006, the municipal administration stopped funding of MFK Zhytomyr, and the team was dissolved on 30 April 2006.
 FC Zhytychi Zhytomyr finished 8th in the Second League'06, but next year they failed to submit their license and stopped their participation on the professional level.

 The highest position the club achieved was fourth place in the Persha Liha, twice.
-Because of this, in 2002 it was awarded to play a play-off match with PFC Olexandria in Kyiv to receive the promotion to the Vyscha Liha.
+Because of this, in 2002, it was awarded to play a play-off match with PFC Olexandria in Kyiv to receive the promotion to the Vyscha Liha.
 Polissya lost it 0:1.
 Subsequent seasons have brought progressively worse results with every year.

-In 2005 an attempt to create the municipal club took place on initiative of Hennadiy Zabrodsky soon after the dissolution of FC Polissya Zhytomyr.
-At that time facing a danger of losing professional football team, Zhytomyr paradoxically witnessed creation of two teams in the place of one.
+In 2005, an attempt to create the municipal club took place on initiative of Hennadiy Zabrodsky soon after the dissolution of FC Polissya Zhytomyr.
+At that time, facing a danger of losing professional football team, Zhytomyr paradoxically witnessed creation of two teams in the place of one.
 The new club was created in place of the existing amateur FC Arsenal Zhytomyr.
 The creation of the city club was supported by the city's government as part of local elections, which, however, after the city mayor lost, the club, after playing first half of the season, was dissolved.
 Some players moved to the regional club OFC Zhytychi Zhytomyr.